zipwith/funlangs/README.md

 * Week 7

+  - `game.lhs`: The simple guessing game developed in class at the end of the lecture on Feb 19.

   - `mailmerge/`: A small demo using a combination of IO actions (with `do` notation) and a purely functional transformation on `String`s to implement a simple mail merge program.